VildMedPap/VildMedPap/README.md

 ### Lead MLOps Engineer @ Vivino 🍷

+Pythonista 🐍 Dockerlorian 🐳 Amazon Warrior (AWS) ☀️🌴⚔️ FastAPI devoter 💨🙏🏻 Aspiring Rustacean 🦀

 ---

 My passion is the intersection between machine learning and DevOps also known as MLOps.
 5 years of experience as (Senior) Data Scientist / ML Engineer but committed myself 100% to MLOps in the beginning of 2022.

-Pythonista 🐍 Dockerlorian 🐳 Amazon Warrior (AWS) ☀️🌴⚔️ FastAPI devoter 💨🙏🏻

-At the moment sharpening my skills within Terraform, Jenkins and awk.

-Big fan of handling as much as possible through the combination of Docker, Makefiles and configuration.
+Big fan of handling as much as possible through the combination of Docker, Makefiles and configurations.
+Even bigger fan of unit testing, automation, coding standards / conventions, documentation, high performance optimization and lowering memory usage.

 Had a minor adventure within frontend in the middle of 2021.
 Not hooked (maybe because it was solely as a hobby project and not professionally?
 Who knows...)